hapax/hapax.github.io/assets/chuzenji.md

 and take in the view of the lake.
 Descending again, a toddler appears on the counter, smiling hugely, and hands me a set of random keys.
-The woman materialises out of the gloom to rescue toddler and keys, muttering apologies, but not without suppressing a smile of her own.
+My host materialises out of the gloom again to rescue toddler and keys, muttering and bowing apologies, though not without suppressing a smile of her own.
 Disorder is also the condition for life.

 At first, life seems as incongruous as the teapot I found in the